AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 Various approaches that have been tried, without success, for performance models:

-- Find some subset of the data that is predictdable.
+- Find some subset of the data that is predictable.
 For instance cases with high `CallDelta`
 - General linear modelling with nonlinear terms and interaction terms
 - Nonlinear models like mars